IIIF/api/source/api/annex/notes/design_patterns.md

 IIIF specifications that involve the description of resources, rather than the transfer of bitstreams, are designed for [JSON-LD][json-ld] as the primary serialization.
 This is comprised of publishing and maintaining a JSON-LD context document, and providing JSON-LD Frames.

-This decision was made to ensure that the representation of the Linked Data is as easy to use as possible without the need for a full RDF development suite.
+The intent of adopting this principle is to ensure that the representation of the Linked Data is as easy to use as possible without the need for a full RDF development suite.
 Developers must be able to treat the representation as plain JSON, with a predictable structure.
 This ease of understanding increases the likelihood of wide spread adoption.

 ### 2.9.
 Use Existing Standards Where Possible